Susan Blakely, the Golden Globe award-winning actress,

 Blakely's feature film career began with starring roles in two classics, one from the Oscar-winning team of Merchant-Ivory, "SAVAGES," and the other "THE LORDS OF FLATBUSH," in which she starred with three other relative newcomers, Sylvester Stallone, Henry Winkler, and Perry King.

 Before she became an actress, Susan Blakely was one of the world's top fashion models, gracing the covers of Vogue, Bazaar, Cosmopolitan Magazines.
 She was seen in hundreds of commercials, as one of the star-models of the Ford Agency.
 She was the only model to appear on the cover of TV Guide.
-During her busy schedule she would insist on taking time out from that lucrative career to study acting with the great teachers, Lee Strasberg, Sanford Meisner and Warren Robertson.

 Perhaps her most memorable performance, dubbed "Magnificent" by the New York Times, was her portrayal of the late 30's film star, Frances Farmer, in "WILL THERE REALLY BE A MORNING," (3 Hour Special on CBS) for which she was again nominated for a Golden Globe as Best Dramatic Actress.